 And call people by name.
-No matter how many unfamiliar syllables someone’s name has, ask them to pronounce it, repeat it in your head, and hold onto that memory.
+No matter how many unfamiliar syllables someone’s name has, ask them to pronounce it, repeat it in your head, and hold on to that memory.
 We all forget people’s names from time to time, but there is no excuse for referring to a coworker, friend of a friend, or neighbor as “hey you” with double gun pointer fingers.
 If you really cannot remember, fess up and apologize, but don’t laugh it off.
 Imagine how uncomfortable you would feel if every time you ran into someone they clearly had not considered you important enough to remember!
 And don’t put someone else in that position.

 Pick up after your pets.

-Seriously, it is sad we even have to write this but if you let your dog shit in a nice park that children are playing in and then just walk away, you suck at being a human.
+Seriously, it is sad we even have to write this but if you let your dog poo in a nice park that children are playing in and then just walk away, you suck at being a human.
 You are disgusting and deserve to have turds shoved down your throat.
 There are doggy bags everywhere you look, trashcans at every corner and everyone else in the park is considering cussing you out.
 If you have a pet, clean up after it.
-Keep Earth sanitary.
+Keep the Earth sanitary.

 Be kind to animals.